Tom, Dick or Harry (song): Historical note

 In 1990, theatre historian Miles Krueger conducted an interview with Patricia Morison (who originated the title role in Kate) to discuss the original production as well as the six songs dropped from the show prior to the Broadway opening.
 When asked about one of the deleted songs, "If Ever Married I'm", Morison responded by stating: "That was for Bianca.
 It was replaced by 'Tom, Dick or Harry' which tells the same story".

 Performance in 2000

-On May 18, 2000, "Tom, Dick or Harry" was performed on NBC-TV's Today show by 1999 Broadway revival cast members Amy Spanger (as Bianca), Michael Berresse (as Lucentio), Kevin Neal McCready (as Gremio) and Darren Lee (as Hortensio) as a result of the show's having garnered the greatest number of Tony nominations (with twelve nominations) for that year.
+On May 18, 2000, "Tom, Dick or Harry" was performed on NBC-TV's Today show by 1999 Broadway revival cast members Amy Spanger (as Bianca), Michael Berresse (as Lucentio), Kevin Neal McCready (as Gremio), and Darren Lee (as Hortensio) as a result of the show having garnered the greatest number of Tony nominations (twelve) for that year.

-Host Matt Lauer introduced the four performers outside on Manhattan's Rockefeller Plaza, interviewing Spanger and Berresse, while co-host Katie Couric remained in the studio.
-The Broadway revival of Kate went on to become the top winning show at the 54th Tony Awards (the only show to garner five or more Tonys).
+The Broadway revival of Kate went on to become the top winning show at the 54th Tony Awards (the only show to receive five or more Tonys).